ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ##### Configure `BioCypher` behavior
 TODO: [Shuangshuang] explain a little bit how we are going to configure BioCypher for this example:

-BioCypher includes a default set of configuration parameters, which you can overwrite them by creating a `biocypher_config.yaml` file in the root directory or the `config` directory of your project.
+BioCypher includes a default set of configuration parameters(you can see in [Default Configuration](https://biocypher.org/BioCypher/reference/biocypher-config/#default-configuration)), which you can overwrite them by creating a `biocypher_config.yaml` file in the root directory or the `config` directory of your project.
 You only need to specify the ones you wish to override from default.
 Now we use the following `biocypher_config.yaml` as an example:
 ```yaml
 biocypher: